- Get started

 ... nginx: image: nginx:latest ports: - 9001:80 depends_on: - app ...

-To run Label Studio on Docker with a host and sub-path, you can refer to the example
+To run Label Studio on Docker with a host and sub-path, just pass

 To run Label Studio on Docker and reference persistent local storage directories, mount those directories as volumes when you start Label Studio and specify any environment variables you need.